What is the Ketogenic Diet Therapy?

 During any period of illness, you should make sure to follow advice from your GP, local paediatrician and neurologist, and also contact your dietitian or epilepsy nurse specialist for any further advice.

-You should always maintain regular contact with your ketogenic team, and speak to your dietitian or nurse specialist about the recommended frequency for testing ketone and glucose levels.
-Once children are well established on the diet, you may be able to reduce the frequency of testing; your ketogenic team will advise you accordingly.
+You should always maintain regular contact with your ketogenic team and speak to your dietitian or nurse specialist about the recommended frequency for testing ketone and glucose levels.
+Once patients are well established on the diet, they may be able to reduce the frequency of testing; your ketogenic team will advise you accordingly.

-Here’s a handy list of the things you need to keep on top of in the course of your child’s KDT:
+Here’s a handy list of the things you need to keep on top of while following ketogenic diet therapy:

 • Make sure you have all the relevant products prescribed from your GP before starting the diet.

-• If your child starts the diet in hospital, make sure you have a supply of relevant products to go home with.
+• If you/ your child start the diet in hospital, make sure you have a supply of relevant products to go home with.

 • Carefully follow the recipes provided by your dietitian, using weighing scales where indicated.